VAN-AD: Visual Masked Autoencoder with Normalizing Flow For Time Series Anomaly Detection: Methodology

-Directly applying MAE for reconstruction suffers from an over-generalization issue.
-Although $X$ and $\hat{X}$ may be close in numerical values, they often differ in their statistical characteristics.
-In particular, the MAE output is usually smoother and exhibits weaker local variability than the original sequence.

-To better expose the discrepancy before and after reconstruction, we design an Adaptive Distribution Mapping Module (ADMM).
-Specifically, given the original sequence $X \in \mathbb{R}^{C \times L}$ and the reconstructed sequence $\hat{X} \in \mathbb{R}^{C \times L}$, we first compute the variable-wise mean and standard deviation of $X$ as
+To better expose the discrepancy between the original and reconstructed sequences, we design an Adaptive Distribution Modulation Module (ADMM).
+Rather than modifying or retraining the pre-trained MAE backbone, ADMM serves as a lightweight post-processing operation that adaptively recalibrates the MAE reconstruction according to the local statistics of the input window.
+Specifically, given the original sequence $X \in \mathbb{R}^{C \times L}$, we first compute the variable-wise mean and standard deviation of $X$ as